 Step 1: Enable Deal Expiration

 Go to Settings > Deal Registration > Deal Module Settings.
 In the "Deal Expiration" section, check the first box and any of the other boxes to determine how you'd like Deal Expiration to work:

-- The third, "Pre-populate the expiration date to N days from Deal creation" allows you to automate the way the expiration date is set for Deal Registrations.
+- The third, "Pre-populate the expiration date to N days from Deal creation," allows you to automate the way the expiration date is set for Deal Registrations.
 If selected, the system will pre-populate the Deal's Expiration Date when the Deal's Status is set to an "Open: Pre-approved" step in your Registration Status Workflow.
-Leaving this box unchecked will require your channel team to set the expiration date manually.
+Leaving this box unchecked, will require your channel team to set the expiration date manually.

 Step 2: Update your Registration Status Workflow

-The Deal Registration expiration date will be shown while the Deal is in a workflow step that has expiration enabled.
-We recommend enabling expiration for all "pre-approved" workflow steps where the Deal Registration is approved and the Partner is working on closing the Deal, but it hasn't closed yet.
+The Deal Registration expiration date field becomes visible/editable when the Deal is in a workflow step that has expiration enabled.
+We recommend enabling expiration for all "Open: Pre-approved" workflow steps where the Deal Registration is approved and the Partner is working on closing the Deal, but it hasn't closed yet.
 You also have the ability to enable expiration for any "Open: Pending" workflow step except the one step that's marked as "Default for New Registrations."

 Now that Deal expiration has been enabled for your workflow, we need to make sure the workflow includes an "Expired" step.
 (If you're not automatically setting Deals to an expired workflow step, please skip to Step 3 below.)